Purwokerto: Railway

-Road
+Bus

 Intercity buses connect Purwokerto to other cities on the island.
 The Purwokerto bus station is the third largest terminal in Central Java province after Terboyo (Semarang) and Tirtonadi (Surakarta).
 The Bulupitu's bus station services the passengers across the mainland to Bali/Lombok in the eastern also Banda Aceh (Sumatera) in the western.
 In 2016 will planned BRT system (Bus Rapid Transportation) serving between Purbalingga to Purwokerto.
 For more facilities now is built "Traffic Park" or Taman Lalu Lintas Bulupitu whereas becomes an education park for the public.
 This could be one of a little amount of additional bus station facilities in Indonesia.
 There is the first in Indonesia "Sleeper bus" serving Purbalingga/Purwokerto to Jakarta, which is a new facility where the beds are available inside and look just like a hotel's facility.

-Cruising the roads in Purwokerto is challenging.
-The roads are not quite wide enough as ones in bigger cities, and there are still Becaks (rickshaw-like tricycles) using the same roads as motor vehicles.
-We will hardly ever see traffic jam here, but we will frequently bump into another car cruising the road very slowly or motorcyclists who ride in the middle of the road with low speed.
-It will need quite an effort for people coming from big city to adjust life on the road of Purwokerto.
-It is advisable to use bicycles instead.

 Places of interest

 Alun-alun

 Purwokerto's central public square, Alun-alun, has six banyan trees: a tree at each corner, and two in the center.
 The townsfolk often spend their leisure time in the shady square and it is a common place for children to play.
 Vendors in the square sell children's toys and local foods.

 On one side is the regional government building, Kabupaten.
 On the west side of the square is the Masjid Baitus Salam Mosque of Purwokerto.
 To the east is the old cemetery on Ragasemangsang Road.